strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-troubleshooting.md

 ## Other common questions
-{do we need this section or analog for Update Readiness?}
+{do we need this section or analog for Desktop Analytics?}

 ### What are the requirements and costs for Windows Analytics solutions?
 | Windows Analytics solution| Windows license requirements | Windows version requirements | Minimum diagnostic data requirements |